joe-ervin05/atomicbase/README.md

 - [ ] Client SDK
 - [ ] Realtime

+### Plan

+The plan is for each project to have one central database which is the default database for queries to come through.
+Then if you want to access another database you can send the database name and token in the request.
+This makes it very easy to manage as many databases as you need all through one interface.

+This makes a pattern like database per user significantly easier because you can just hold the name of the user's database in a JWT and then when they sign in use the api to retrieve data from their database.

+Aside from that the vision is to create something similar to Supabase in that it provides an sql-like interface that is much simpler and faster to use than writing everything yourself.

+The plan for UI is to write everything using Templ and HTMX so that it is all 100% golang.

 ## Why Atomicbase?

 Atomicbase is small but incredibly powerful.
 It gives you the freedom to either embed your sqlite database or manage unlimited databases with ease using Turso.
 This makes multi-tenant backends easier than ever before.